 Hospice Austin – At Hospice Austin the emphasis is on living each day to the fullest, in a comfortable place, free of pain and in the company of loved ones.
 Hospice Austin has provided compassionate end-of-life care to patients and their loved ones for more than 30 years.
 As Austin’s not-for-profit hospice, all their resources go back into caring for patients and their families.

-Earl Maxwell – CEO of the St. David’s Foundation – St. David’s Foundation invests in a healthy community through funding, hard work, and initiatives to better care for the underserved and uninsured.
+Earl Maxwell – CEO of the St. David’s Foundation – St. David’s Foundation invests in a healthy community to better care for the underserved and uninsured.
 As a joint owner of St. David’s HealthCare, the Foundation achieves its goals by investing the proceeds from the hospitals back in the Central Texas community.
 From its beginning in 1924, St. David’s HealthCare has now grown to include six hospitals, four surgery centers, and four urgent care clinics reaching from Georgetown to Kyle.
 As Chief Executive Officer, Earl is responsible for the Foundation’s strategic direction.
 He coordinates the efforts of an extensive grants program, the operation of a mobile dental program, multiple boards, a scholarship program, and several community service groups.
 To read more about St. David’s and Earl Maxwell’s role, please click here!